thompson-tomo/opentelemetry-rust/docs/design/otlp.md

 > Status:Development
 > Last Updated: 2025-07-16

-This document describes how the **OTLP exporters** are organised and how they integrate with the wider OpenTelemetry Rust SDK.
+This document describes how the **OTLP exporters** are organized and how they integrate with the wider OpenTelemetry Rust SDK.

 > Reference the [OTLP specification](https://opentelemetry.io/docs/specs/otlp/) and [OTLP Protocol Exporter specification](https://opentelemetry.io/docs/specs/otel/protocol/exporter/).